josh146/josh146.github.io/content/posts/intuitive-cooking.md

 Category: cooking
 Author: Josh Izaac

+> **Update**: This blogpost has been getting a (minor) amount of attention over on Hackernews and Metafilter.
+I took a moment in a [new blogpost](/posts/2026/06/notes-on-intuitive-cooking) to go through some of the comments.

 One of my favorite [recipes for challah](https://iza.ac/recipes/challah/) does not tell you how much flour to use.

 To a modern amateur baker, this omission borders on heresy.
 In an era where we measure yeast to the